vic-ma/howtodismantle.github.io/_posts/2024-03-31-SAP-on-fire-how-to-perfectly-integrate-LUA-scripting-with-SAP.md

 peakboard.log('Material Description: ' .. vals.MyMatDesc)
 {% endhighlight %}

-## conclusion
+## Conclusion

-Calling SAP is sometimes complicated and especially calling sophisticated RFCs the developer needs to perfectly understand how complex data exchange between LUA, the XQL engine and SAP works.
-This article covers all case on how to do the exchange.
-Feel free to download the sample pbmx and play around.
-All function modules are avaialble in the SAP standard.
+Calling SAP is sometimes complicated.
+When calling sophisticated RFCs, the developer needs to perfectly understand how complex data exchange between LUA, the XQL engine, and SAP works.
+This article covers how to do the exchange in all cases.
+Feel free to download the sample PBMX and play around with it.
+All function modules are available in the SAP standard.
 Enjoy!

 ![image](/assets/2024-03-31/020.png)